karashiiro/PingPlugin/README.md

 This plugin provides a ping monitor and graph that show your latest ping and your average ping over a configurable number of steps.

+**This plugin does not work, and likely will not ever work, with Mudfish FastConnect.**

 ## Screenshots
 ![Screenshot](https://raw.githubusercontent.com/karashiiro/PingPlugin/master/Assets/1.png)
 ![Screenshot](https://raw.githubusercontent.com/karashiiro/PingPlugin/master/Assets/2.png)